 GORE-TEX, GORE and designs are trademarks of W.L.
 Gore & Associates.

 STORM CRUISER JACKET Men's / Women's

 Developed by Montbell, DRY-TEC is a 2-ply waterproof/breathable fabric that's very soft and comfortable.
 We begin by laminating fabric to a microporous membrane that is only 25 microns thick.
 The micropores of this super-thin membrane make the fabric impervious to liquid water but still allow water vapor molecules to pass through.
 The laminated membrane is then coated with polyurethane coating and finished with a hydrophilic coating designed to wick moisture away from your skin.
 The polyurethane/hydrophilic coating makes up the second layer of 2-ply DRYTEC.

-The Peak Shell Jacket utilizes DRY-TEC in combination with our Dry Lining Technology to increase comfort and create a quieter jacket.
+The Rain Trekker Jacket utilizes DRY-TEC in combination with our Dry Lining Technology to increase comfort and create a quieter jacket.
 Dry Lining Technology is a woven polyester lining designed to dry quickly and feel comfortable, even next to skin, no matter your level of activity.
-This woven lining, rather than a knit lining, also aids in making the Peak Shell Jacket as light as possible.
+This woven lining, rather than a knit lining, also aids in making the Rain Trekker Jacket as light as possible.